kevinabrown/kevinabrown.github.io/content/authors/admin/_index.md

 ---
 # Display name
-name: Kevin A. Brown, PhD
+name: Kevin A. Brown, Ph.D.

 # Username (this should match the folder name)
 authors: